 - Are allergic to shellfish or iodine, which are chemically related to special dyes that may be used during the procedure.

 - Have implanted medical devices in your body, such as a pacemaker, artificial heart valve, aneurysm clips, neurostimulators or stents.

 Bring any medications you are currently taking with you to the treatment center and ask about what you should do about taking your medications on the day of the procedure.

 What you can expect

-You'll have an intravenous (IV) line, a tube that delivers fluids to your bloodstream to keep you hydrated during the day since you cannot eat or drink during the procedure.
+You may have a tube that delivers fluids to your blood stream (intravenous, or IV, line) to keep you hydrated during the day if you are not allowed to eat or drink during the procedure.
 A needle at the end of the IV is placed in a vein, most likely in your arm.